Quest Diagnostics allowing residents to order COVID-19 antibody tests online

 "I want to make sure I'm safe and I want to make sure people around me are safe," said Tyrone Williams of North Philadelphia.

-Williams says he would even pay the $119 Quest Diagnostics is charging for the test.
-The company, however, says insurance should pay for the test if a doctor orders it for the patient, otherwise, the service is self-pay.
+The company said if a doctors order a test, a patient's insurance should pay for it, otherwise, the service is self-pay.

-"'Oh 120?'
-We all gotta get to working then cause if you got corona, 'what's more the money or your life?'
-So it's a choice, said Braden Ellison of South Philadelphia.

-The city says it is working to make testing for the virus more accessible.
-A site at 11th and Parish Street will be open Tuesdays for anyone who wants to get tested, regardless if they have symptoms or a doctor's note.
+The city said it is working to make testing for the virus more accessible.
+A site at 11th and Parish streets will be open Tuesdays for anyone who wants to get tested, regardless if they have symptoms or a doctor's note.

 Rite Aid is also starting onsite testing at some of its stores, including one in Philadelphia at 7401 Ogontz Avenue.

-"Everybody wants to find out and if you don't know you should get checked out as soon as possible," said Ellison.
+"Everybody wants to find out and if you don't know you should get checked out as soon as possible," said Braden Ellison of South Philadelphia.

 Quest Diagnostics allowing residents to order COVID-19 antibody tests online